Jacob Binckes

-Jacob Binckes (1637 – 12 December 1677) was a Dutch States Navy officer.
-Jacob himself used the name Benckes.
-He was a seafarer trading mostly on Norway in the transport of wood.
-In 1665 Jacob Binckes started his service with the Admiralty of Amsterdam.
-His first assignment as a captain was to escort a convoy to Norway.
-The next year, he helped to secure the River Elbe in northern Germany, near Glückstadt, in the interest of Dutch merchant shipping.
-As a captain he participated in the Raid on the Medway in the Second Anglo-Dutch War.
-With his frigate Essen (including 25 marines) Jacob Binckes is part of the taskforce on the Medway.
+Jacob Binckes (1637 – 11 December 1677) was a Dutch States Navy officer.
+He began his career at sea serving on merchants ships which transported Norwegian wood to the Dutch Republic.
+In 1665 Binckes joined the Dutch navy and was assigned to the Admiralty of Amsterdam.
+His first assignment as a naval captain was to escort a Dutch convoy to Norway during the Second Anglo-Dutch War.
+In 1666 he helped make the Elbe secure for Dutch merchant shipping.
+Binckes participated in the raid on the Medway in June 1667 during the Second Anglo-Dutch War, commanding the frigate Essen.

-In 1673 together with vice-admiral Cornelis Evertsen de Jongste ("Keesje the Devil") he burned part of the Virginia tobacco fleet in the Second Battle of the James River (1673) before they recapture the former New Netherland capital New Amsterdam, which had been renamed New York after it had surrendered in 1664.
-In 1674, New York was returned to the English by the States General of the Netherlands under the terms of the Treaty of Westminster (1674).
-In 1675 Jacob Binckes is commodore of a fleet to support the Kingdom of Denmark and Norway in its war with the Kingdom of Sweden.
+During the Third Anglo-Dutch War, together with Vice-admiral Cornelis Evertsen the Youngest Binckes led a Dutch squadron which destroyed part of the English colony of Virginia's annual tobacco fleet at the Second Battle of the James River in July 1673 before they recaptured the former New Netherland capital of New Amsterdam, which had been renamed New York after it had surrendered to English forces in 1664, on 9 August.
+In 1674 the Treaty of Westminster ended the Third Anglo-Dutch War and in 1675 Binckes was made commander of a Dutch fleet which went to the Baltic to support Denmark–Norway against Sweden in the Scanian War.

-In 1677 as a commodore on his flagship the Beschermer he defeated the French fleet in the First Battle at Tobago of February 1677, but he was killed in action in the Second Battle of Tobago in the Franco-Dutch War in December of the same year.
-During the second battle a mortar hit the powder storage inside Fort Sterreschans and killed Jacob Binckes and many others.
-The person Jacob Binckes and the second battle at Tobago served as basis for the character Robinson Crusoe written by Daniel Defoe.
+During the Franco-Dutch War, Binckes (captaining the ship of the line Beschermer) defeated a French fleet at the First Battle of Tobago on 3 February 1677, but was killed in action at the Second Battle of Tobago on 11 December.
+During the second battle a mortar hit the powder storage inside Fort Sterreschans and killed Binckes and many others.
+Binckes allegedly served as one of the inspirations for the character of Robinson Crusoe in the 1719 novel of the same name by Daniel Defoe.